-This testing ensures continuity of the application functions in case it crashes.
+This testing ensures the continuity of the application functions in case it crashes.

 Non Functional Testing Tools

 A stakeholder always wants his application to be fast enough to meet the business goals.
-Use of tools makes the testing a lot easier and a lot more efficient.
+The use of tools makes the testing a lot easier and a lot more efficient.
 Following are some of the tools available for non-functional testing:

-This is another performance testing tool written in python.
+This is another performance-testing tool written in python.
 It gives detailed reports after monitoring the load on servers when a web application is loaded.
-It can also provide stress testing report by checking the application’s recoverability when it undergoes huge load.
+It can also provide a stress testing report by checking the application’s recoverability when it undergoes a huge load.

 How Origami Studios Can Help

 Functional testing tests if the output of an app conforms to the output that was expected.
 The goal of this testing is to see if the application does what it was meant to do or not.